modular-magician/puppet-google-compute/README.md

 ##### `dest_range`

+Required.
 The destination range of outgoing packets that this route applies to.
   Only IPv4 is supported.

+##### `description`

+  An optional description of this resource.
+Provide this property when you create the resource.

 ##### `name`

+Required.
 Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means